Already an expert?

 • Unispin: A trick where you jump off the pedals and spin the unicycle 180 or 360 degrees before landing back on the pedals.

-As unicycles are not overly common, the most practical first move would perhaps be to get a unicycle of your own (and protective gear) and start with some YouTube tutorials.
+As unicycles are not overly common, the most practical first step would perhaps be to get a unicycle of your own (and protective gear) and start with some YouTube tutorials.

 Get read-y.